MVC vs. MVVM: Which Architecture is Better for Modern App Development

 }

-Now, Our networking logic is set up, its time to create a Model.
-API response has an array of dictionaries, and each dictionary is represented as Post
+Now that our networking logic is set up, it's time to create a Model.
+API response has an array of dictionaries, and each dictionary is represented as a Post

 So, To create a model, we will use the Decodable protocol (Assuming you know about this protocol)